sgoel97/west-coast-datathon-sp22/README.md

-# west-coast-datathon-sp22
+# West Coast Datathon SP22

-Work and report for the Spring 2022 Citadel West Coast Datathon
+Work and report for the Spring 2022 Citadel West Coast Datathon.